vincentsijben/vjmotion-processing/docs/contribute.md

 I invite you to contribute to this library in all means.
 Please do send bug reports or give any usable feedback!

 !!! note
-    I changed several things from the original template, but sdid send them as Pull Request to the official repo.
-In the future, these additions could already be inside the offical repo.
+    I changed several things from the original template.
+I made some Pull Requests, so I hope they will be accepted soon.

 ## Personal notes for the previous "Ant" approach
 I've copied `library.properties` to the root and called it `library.properties.example` so I could see the original comments for the file.
 In `resources\library.properties` I've removed all comments, so the generated `distribution\...\.txt` file is clean and simple.